compTAG/atmcs11/registration.md

 # Registration

 Details for registration will be posted here.
+All attendees are expected to adhere to the [code of conduct](https://comptag.github.io/atmcs11/code.html).

 ## Hotels